Questions and Answers (Q&A)

 A. No, there isn’t.

 Q. How long does it take to receive my order?

-A. Usually, 1-3 days depends on your location.
+A. Usually, 1-3 days, depending on your location.
 We harvest every week and ship that same week using a courier.
-You can find the delivery schedule on the Fresh spirulina Deliveries page.
+You can find the delivery schedule on the Fresh Spirulina Deliveries page.

 Q. Do I need to be at home to accept my delivery?

 A. No, you don’t.
-Our delivery service is 100% guaranteed which means that you will receive your order frozen, always!
+Our delivery service is 100% guaranteed, so you will always receive your order frozen!
 We have tested and sent parcels across Australia (some examples include Sydney, Cairns, inland NSW, Perth, Noosa Heads, Northern Rivers etc… delivery time was always between 1 – 3 days).
-In some cases, because we track the package we can tell that it was left while the owner wasn’t at home, the package in such case was left on the doorstep (particular hot weather case was Cairns).
-If you are still unsure you can always communicate with us for a better delivery date for you or provide us with a better address (like work for example).
+In some cases, because we track the package, we can tell that it was left while the owner wasn’t at home, the package in such cases was left on the doorstep (a particular hot weather case was Cairns).
+If you are still unsure, you can always communicate with us for a better delivery date for you or provide us with a better address (like work, for example).
 Alternatively, you can always schedule a new shipping day with us.